Week of: May 6, 2013

 - Salt and freshly ground black pepper

 For crepes, set non-stick crepe pan over medium-high heat until drops of water flicked into pan ball up and bounce.
 With one hand, hold pan up at 45-degree angle.
 Pour ¼ cup batter near top of pan, rotating pan as you pour so batter flows into 6-7-inch round crepe.
 Cook until crepe is golden on bottom, 1-2 minutes.
 Using large spatula, turn and cook until crepe is lightly golden on bottom, about 30 seconds.
-Transfer crept to large plate.
+Transfer crepe to large plate.
 Cover each crepe with wax paper.
 If using a regular skillet instead of non-stick crepe pan, coat hot pan with ½ teaspoon spread before first crepe and repeat as needed between crepes.

 If not filling crepes immediately, cool to room temperature and cover plate with plastic wrap.
 Hold crepes at room temperature for up to 8 hours, refrigerate for up to 24 hours.